rumix-id/protect-children/README.md

 * **Autostart:** Enable the "Autostart (On Boot)" toggle to allow the program to run automatically when Windows starts.
 * **Background Protection:** If you try to close the window while monitoring is active, the app will hide to the background instead of exiting to ensure continuous protection.
 * **Single Instance:** The program is designed to run only one instance at a time to prevent system conflicts.

-## ✨ Key Features

-* **Smart Keyword Detection**: Automatically detects sensitive words or adult content.
-Suspicious words will be highlighted in red in the log.

-* **Stealth Mode**: Runs silently in the background without disturbing your child's activities.

-* **Auto-Run**: Option to run the application automatically as soon as the computer is turned on.

 ## 🛠️ How to Compile (Build)
 To allow others to try or develop this program, they need to follow these steps: